airde/dirichlet_process_R_testtask/README.md

-# dirichlet_process_R_testtask
+# dirichletprocess_R_GSOC
-Test task for participating in improving dirichletprocess pkg for GSOC
+This has the Test tasks required for participating in improving dirichletprocess pkg for GSOC